 Social Influence explains how the world around you shapes what you call connection.
 Families, communities, workplaces, and entire cultures teach you what’s acceptable to feel, what’s polite to express, what’s “too much,” and what love is supposed to look like.
-These external forces become internal rules, guiding your behavior long after you’ve left the environments that created them.
+These external forces become internal rules, conditioning and guiding your behavior long after you’ve left the environments that created them.
 When culture rewards quiet endurance and punishes emotional truth, people learn to equate harmony with health, even when that harmony is built on suppression.

 This section exposes the collective pressures that make avoidance look noble, compliance look kind, and superficial closeness look like belonging.
 These models name the social forces that keep people stuck in relationships, groups, and identities that don’t fit them.
 Once you understand the impact of your environment, you stop mistaking cultural expectations for personal truth.